-Unless you are taking a Kardashian out on a date, odds are your date doesn’t want to go to the fanciest restaurant in town to sit in a stiff chair feeling like they’re on an interview.
+Unless you are taking a Kardashian out on a date, odds are your date, who’s actually just looking for love, doesn’t want to go to the fanciest restaurant in town to sit in a stiff chair feeling like they’re being interviewed.

 That kind of high-stakes scenario could go well, if all the cards are played exactly right.
-But honestly, that isn’t going to be fun for either one of you, and one of you is more likely to back out of a date with that much pressure.
+But you’re looking for a relationship and honestly, that isn’t going to be fun for either one of you, and one of you is more likely to back out of a date with that much pressure.
 Make it easy on both of you, and have some fun!

-If you’re ready to ask the girl or guy you’ve been chatting up online on a date, but need help with some creative date ideas, don’t worry- I’ve got you.
+If you’re ready to ask the girl or guy you’ve met through online dating out on a date, but need help with some creative date ideas, don’t worry- I’ve got you.

 3. Amusement Parks